fonttools/fontbakery/README.md

 You can publish your git repository conveniently on Github.
 If you wish to host your own repository, [GitLab HQ](https://github.com/gitlabhq/gitlabhq) can be helpful.

-This project is under active development by Mikhail Kashkin and Dave Crossland.
+This project is under active development by Vitaly Volkhov and Dave Crossland.
+The first year of development, including the code architecture and design, was done by Mikhail Kashkin.

 ### Disclaimer